tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 Also!
 Do not be intimidated by math!
 The subject itself is quite deep and has varying degrees of complexity, but fundamentals really drive everything.
 You do not have to memorize anything to great degrees, just get used to walking through how to get to the end result and slowly building strategies along the way.
-For example, if I want to call Luigi, what would we need to know?
-We need a number associated with Luigi.
-If we had that number, we can use it to get in touch with Luigi’s phone.
+For example, if we wanted to call our friend Bill, what would we need to know?
+We would need a phone number associated with Bill.
+If we had that number, we could use it to get in touch with Bill’s phone.
 When we use that number, it will be compared to which phone belongs to that number, and then the call will be sent to that phone.
-There also could be much more stored with this number, such as address, first name, last name, email, zip code.
-This information would ideally only be visible to the company providing the service for the phone call, and whoever this “data” belonged to.
+There could also be much more data stored with this number, such as an address, first name, last name, email, and zip code.
+This information would ideally only be visible to the company providing the service for the phone call, and whoever this data belonged to.

-If all of this makes sense already, you are already further along than you think.
+If all of this makes sense, you are already further along than you probably think.

 [![Next](https://img.shields.io/badge/Next-blue?style=for-the-badge)](https://github.com/tdownie0/music-theor-ease/blob/main/topics/Fundamentals/ch2.md)